nick-hio/jhx/packages/fastify/README.md

 #### Returns

 The `createJhx` function returns an object containing the following properties:
-- `jhx`: An extended `jhx` function which is bound to the provided Fastify instance.
+- `jhx` - An extended `jhx` function which is bound to the Fastify instance through the `handler` prop.
-- `JhxComponent`: An extended `JhxComponent` which is bound to the provided Fastify instance.
+- `JhxComponent` - An extended `JhxComponent` which is bound to the Fastify instance through the `handler` prop.

 ---